 Founder and CEO Concept Education

-Hugh Dickinson was educated at Stonyhurst College and has a degree in Classics from Bristol University as well as an LLB from the College of Law.
+Hugh was educated at Stonyhurst College and has a degree in Classics from Bristol University as well as an LLB from the College of Law.
 After university he served for six years as an officer in the Irish Guards (including one year at the Royal Military Academy, Sandhurst) deploying on operations to Bosnia, Northern Ireland and Afghanistan.